homebeaver/standard-validator/README.md

 </dependency>
 ```

-The modules are planned to be part of [Apache commons-validator](https://commons.apache.org/proper/commons-validator/download_validator.cgi)
+The modules are originally planned to be part of [Apache commons-validator](https://commons.apache.org/proper/commons-validator/download_validator.cgi)

 Java example: